FlatText/fetlang/docs/fetishes.md

 fetishes/core/fetish.json as a good example.

 Fields:
-`description`: A string description of the fetish.
+'description': A string description of the fetish.
 Used for documentation generation
-`dependencies`: The libraries and fetishes the fetish depends on
+'dependencies': The libraries and fetishes the fetish depends on
-`operators`:  An array of objects describing a Fetlang operator
+'operators':  An array of objects describing a Fetlang operator
-`comparison_operators`: An array of objects describing a Fetlang comparison operator
+'comparison_operators': An array of objects describing a Fetlang comparison operator
-`builtins`: An array ob objects describing a Fetlang builtin variable
+'builtins': An array ob objects describing a Fetlang builtin variable
-`preloop_code` : Code that runs before the main do-while loop
+'preloop_code' : Code that runs before the main do-while loop
-`postloop_code` : Cleanup code that runs after the main do-while loop
+'postloop_code' : Cleanup code that runs after the main do-while loop

 ## Fetish documentation
 The documentation for each fetish can be seen [here](reference.md)